 Summer BBQs are a fabulous time to come together over delicious, seasonal food in a fun and social atmosphere.
 All while showcasing your cooking skills, because you never attend a BBQ empty-handed of course.
 My go-to is some sort of salad.
 Enter: Mayo-free, Vegan Potato Salad with Pesto for the WIN.

 Are Potatoes Healthy?

-Real talk for a minute.
+Before we get to all the goodies of this potato salad without mayo – real talk for a minute.
 I often get questions like, “are potatoes bad??”.
-Oh dear!
+Oh, dear!

 When you can tolerate potatoes and eat them in moderation, they’re not bad.
 If they’re not fried and fried in hydrogenated oils and are instead cooked in healthful fats, baked or roasted… why would they be bad?
 Yes, it’s a starch carb which many people might have an aversion to and especially in excess due to raising blood sugar.
 However, in moderation might be perfectly fine for many.

 Here’s a tip: if you want to make potatoes really shine, try a potato salad.
 Because if potatoes are boiled and then cooled before eaten, this actually optimizes the pre-biotic starch (bug food for your gut!) which is great for digestion.
 Feed those bugs, people!

 So in short, like with all whole foods that might get a bad rap because we’ve likely ruined them in some shape or form due to fast food or poor cooking/processing; potatoes can be wonderful on occasion if you feel fine consuming them.
 Listen to your body.

 Why You Should Make This Vegan Potato Salad